 Smooth Salsa has now started classes and a party night in Wolverhampton in Collaboration with Carol Nedwick of Salsa - Versity.
 It was an honour to have been asked to join the already well established Salsa scene in Wolverhampton, to help promote Salsa across the Midlands.

-On the night Smooth Salsa will be teaching and playing the best in Salsa rhythms as the new Resident Teacher and DJ, catering for all your musical delights.
+There will be Salsa Classes on the night and I will be playing the best in Salsa rhythms as the new Resident Teacher and DJ, catering for all your musical delights.

 Smooth Salsa and Salsa-Versity will be combining to provide you with a great night of dancing, music and fun line ups for your party night pleasures.